enkidevs/curriculum/Web/HTML/core-html-elements/update-images.md

 * When image size needs to override the CSS size setting.
 * When the height and width is differen than the default image size.

-If a image does not have an assigned height and width using HTML or CSS, how will the image display within a web page?
+If an image does not have an assigned height and width using HTML or CSS, how will the image display within a web page?

 ???